Bankers Factoring only uses Soft Pull Credit Inquiry on your Factoring Application.

 A Bankers Factoring Plan to Build Your Credit

-As factoring experts, we build a plan that helps build credit for startups, financially distressed business owners, and entrepreneurs with established credit.
-Complete an online funding application today, and we only run soft credit checks on your company’s owners.
+As factoring experts, we develop a plan to help startups, financially distressed business owners, and entrepreneurs with established credit build credit.
+Complete an online funding application today, and we will only run soft credit checks on your company’s owners.
 We can provide a factoring quote within 24 hours.

 You can check your credit score by getting a free copy of your credit report from each of the three major credit bureaus.